 - Accomplishment (favor) Prosperity: It opens doors and causes things to go your way, even when, in the natural, it may not seem possible

-We all have different beliefs and the arguments will continue that their beliefs are right and the others are wrong, but one thing that is true, there is only one way to heaven and that is through our Lord Jesus Christ (John 14:6), Amen!
+We all have different beliefs and the arguments will continue right or wrong.
+One thing that is true, there is only one way to heaven and that is through our Lord Jesus Christ (John 14:6), Amen!

 I am Dale Van De Bogart and I approve of this message!

-If you are reading this and have never accepted Jesus Christ as your Lord and Savior, what are you waiting for?
-Click on Free Gift on the top of any page on our website and make Jesus the Lord of your life TODAY!
+If you are reading this and have not accepted Jesus Christ as your Lord and Savior, what are you waiting for?
+Click on Free Gift on the top of our website and make Jesus the Lord of your life TODAY!
 Remember, read your Bible daily, it’s good food!